thelfer/tfel/docs/web/getting-started.md

 > For French users, a detailed tutorial can be found
 > [here](documents/tutoriel/tutoriel.pdf)

-# Third step: before starting to write our first behaviour
+# Third step: before starting to write your first behaviour

+## Look if your behaviour can be implemented using the `StandardElastoViscoPlasticity` brick

+The [`StandardElastoViscoPlasticity`
+brick](StandardElastoViscoPlasticityBrick.html) can be used to implement a large class of strain based elasto-visco-plastic behaviours implementations.

+It is worth to look if your behaviour falls in that category, or a least if part of your behaviour falls in that category:

+- In the first case, implementing the behaviour using the `StandardElastoViscoPlasticity` brick can be straightforward.
+Even if you do not want to use the `StandardElastoViscoPlasticity` brick, it is worth to have a reference implementation to which one can compare its own implementation in terms of performance, robustness, etc.
+- In the second case, implementing a complex behaviour is only tractable step by step.
+So it is worth to implement first the part which can be implemented using the `StandardElastoViscoPlasticity` brick and validate this part.

+## Have a look at the `MFront` gallery

+The [`MFront` gallery](gallery.html) is meant to document how to describe in depth and step by step the implementation of some behaviours.
+If one of the described behaviour is close to the one you plan to implement, it is highly recommend to carefully read the associated page and start by modifying the one described in the gallery.

+## Write your constitutive equations as a system of ordinary differential equations using tensorial notations

+Constitutive equations can be expressed as a system of ordinary differential equations which allows to determine the evolution of the state variables of the material.

+## Select your integration algorithm

+## Write your discretized equations by hand using tensorial notations

-## Start looking at the documentation of the tensor operations
+## Look at the documentation of the tensor operations

 Second and fourth orders tensors are the basic mathematical tools used to describe mechanical behaviours. `MFront` is based on the `TFEL/Math` library which provides many standards operations and functions to handle them.
 See [here](tensors.html) for an introduction.

-## Start looking in the `MFront` gallery

-The [`MFront` gallery](gallery.html) is meant to document how to describe in depth and step by step the implementation of some chosen behaviours.
-If one of the described behaviour is close to the one you plan to implement, it is highly recommend to start by modifying the one described in the gallery.

-## Write your discretized equations by hand in tensor notations

 # Fourth step: your first implementation